nashape/docs/rebuild.md

     We have some experience with Ruby and Rails but we will need to improve our expertise.
 This will come from simply building the site using Rails, but this will add time to the development process.

+One option would be to evaluate Rails by re-developing a sub-section of the web application, for example admin reports:
+* Redesign the database for the relevant tables.
+* Write and run the scripts to migrate the data.
+* Develop with Rails.

 ### Migration Plan